tago-io/tcore/README.md

-# TagoCore - Open Source ("TCore - OSS")
+# TagoCore - Open Source

 ## The Repository

-This repository ("`TCore - OSS`") is where we (TagoIO) develop the [TagoCore](https://tagocore.com) product together with the community.
-Not only do we work on code and issues here.
-This source code is available to everyone under the standard [MIT license](https://github.com/tago-io/tcore/blob/main/LICENSE).
+This repository is where we (TagoIO Inc.) develop the [TagoCore](https://tagocore.com) product together with the community.
+Here, we work on code, address issues, and develop features collaboratively.
+The source code is available to everyone under the [Apache License 2.0](https://github.com/tago-io/tcore/blob/main/LICENSE).

 ## TagoCore